darenaguilera/WHR-Data-Analysis-and-Visualization/README.md

 ### Data Analysis on the World Happiness Report 2023

-Group project as per cirriculum for UCSB's course PSTAT 100: Data Science Concepts and Analysis.
+Group project as per curriculum for UCSB's course PSTAT 100: Data Science Concepts and Analysis.

 - Developed a comprehensive data analysis project applying the World Happiness Report 2023 dataset, focusing on trends in happiness and well-being metrics across 160 countries from 2008 to 2022.